 Forms are the hook that draws you to the martial arts.
 The classic sets of Chinese martial arts have been drawn, photographed, and published in books for more than three centuries.
 Our ability to share video around the globe through the Internet knocked down the entry point to training while ignoring the harder work of Foundational training.
 In the old days, a master may not teach you a single posture from his style until you had cleared his field of rocks, or dug him a new well for water.
 Today, you can go to YouTube and learn a kata from any style for free.
 You can learn martial kata from a book or video, but without the Foundations behind that kata you will not gain Understanding.

 By emphasizing Foundations with the Forms, by drawing a line between the Posture and the Foundational practice, I give you a reason for the foundational practice.
 It is like that moment in the original Karate Kid when Mr. Miagi explained “wax on, wax off.”

-Understanding martial art practice requires study of the most enduring and artistic literary works in history.
+Understanding martial art practice requires a study of the most enduring and artistic, literary works in history.
 Buddhism and Daoism blended into Ch’an—or Zen—Buddhism between the first and sixth centuries CE.
 Both philosophical systems played a key role in the development of Chinese thought, and martial foundations.

 You must study the history of the martial arts to understand how it evolved from combat to spiritual.
 Studying the martial arts without studying the dharma principles composing the moral character of the practice, is to miss the mark.
 Knowing the philosophical background, and doing the hard work of foundational exercises, you will attain enlightenment through practice of Forms, but it takes all three; Earth, Dragon, and Canon—Foundation, Forms, and Understanding.